gvwilson/sdxjs/table/index.md

 Fixed-width storage is inefficient for large blocks of text such as contracts, novels, and resumés, since padding every document to the length of the longest will probably waste a lot of space.
-An alternative way to store these in binary is to save each entry as a (length, text) pair.
+An alternative way to store these in [%g binary "binary" %] is to save each entry as a (length, text) pair.

 1. Write a function that takes a list of strings as input and returns an `ArrayBuffer` containing (length, text) pairs.